Coliesa McMillian Cause Of Death: ‘My 600-LB Life’ Subject Suffered Complications Of Weight-Loss Surgery

 McMillian opened up about some of her pain in a promotional video that TLC posted on Twitter.
 In the clip, she opened up about how despondent she felt, saying that it didn’t even feel like she was truly living.

-During her time on the show, famed bariatric surgeon Dr. Younan Nowzaradan expressed worry that because of her heart attack, McMillian would not be strong enough to undergo a weight-loss procedure, saying there was a risk she could die during the procedure.
+During her time on the show, famed bariatric surgeon Dr. Younan Nowzaradan expressed worry that because of her heart attack, McMillian would not be strong enough to undergo a weight-loss procedure, saying there was a risk she could die during the operation.
 So unlike other subjects who go under the knife to spark their transformations, she focused on undergoing therapy to work on the childhood trauma that contributed to her overeating.

-The work appeared to be successful, showing McMillian lose some pounds and take on a more optimistic view of life.
+The therapy appeared to be successful as McMillian was shown losing some pounds and taking on a more optimistic view of life.